Benefits of Hand Embroidery

 When the world plunged into a strange and unprepared situation early this year, forcing us to be quarantined to our homes, the only thing that kept these women sane was their time with hand embroidery.
 They still share their proud creations through our chat group and keep each other encouraged!
 This was partly because they did not have to invest much to continue the hobby.

-If you are someone who wants to foray into the world of hand embroidery for its benefits or just for fun, you can start with this section on embroidery for beginners.
+If you want to foray into the world of hand embroidery for its benefits or just for fun, you can start with this section on embroidery for beginners.

 Warm regards,